Frequently Asked Questions

 Different aperture sizes are available depending on your needs.
 A standard mesh is suitable for general debris, while finer mesh is ideal for areas with smaller particles or higher fire risk.

-In bushfire-prone areas, gutter guard plays a critical role in reducing risk.
+In bushfire-prone areas, ember guard plays a critical role in reducing risk.

 Standards such as AS 3959 outline the requirements for materials used in these zones.